msu-cse-outreach/technovation-book/_sources/5-TypesUI/code-along.rst

 Python provides the ``input`` command for user input.
-It must be called with one *string* argument---any number of characters enclosed in quotations.
+It must be called with a *string* argument, which consists of characters that are enclosed in matching quotations.
-The interpreter expects this argument to be a message, or *prompt*, that you want it to print.
+The argument should be a message, or *prompt*, that you want the interpreter to print before collecting the input.

 To execute an ``input`` command, the interpreter displays an *input box* in which it prints the prompt (argument).